WebOfTrustInfo/txref-conversion-js/README.md

 In these examples, note the following:
 - Prefixes: mainnet tx refs start with the `tx1` prefix, whereas testnet tx refs start with "txtest1"
-- Length: ignoring the prefixes, testnet refs are 2 characters longer than mainnet

 ### Convert a TXID to a TX ref